 Ontario real estate and COVID-19:

-Masks are now required in indoor and outdoor public spaces, when social distancing is not possible.
-This is a new recommendation as part of this latest round of restrictions.
+Masks are required in indoor and outdoor public spaces, when social distancing is not possible.
+This recommendation was made as part of the second Stay-At-Home order.

 Real estate remains an essential service, which means transactions can continue under strict guidelines.
 While agents are advising their clients to “hold off” on selling their homes right now if they can avoid it, it’s important to recognize that under certain circumstances, delaying the transaction is not an option.